teja219/BoostFibers/README.md

 All fibers share a single thread

-A fiber can handover cpu time to another process whenver it does an IO or thinks it did too much work, below are two ways using which a fiber can pause(suspend/yield)
+A fiber can handover cpu time to another fiber whenver it does an IO or thinks it did too much work, below are two ways using which a fiber can pause(suspend/yield)

 1. Suspend a fiber whenever you want it to sleep or when it makes a I/O operation, suspend will put the fiber to sleep and the IO call will wake it up, appropriately when you use futures and promises